scobydobydoo/TravelWise/README.md

 - Poor budget allocation during trips
 - Lack of awareness about high-risk or scam-prone areas

-Existing platforms focus mainly on booking or navigation, but fail to provide **integrated decision support combining pricing intelligence, safety, and optimization**.

 ---

-## 💡 Solution
+## ✪ Solution

-ProjectWise provides a unified intelligent assistant that:
+ProjectWise provides features such as:

 - Estimates **fair prices** for transport and services
 - Recommends **safe and efficient routes**